joshuaboniface/supersensor/README.md

 it bare if you like the "PCB on a wall" aesthetic.

 For more details, please [see my blog post on the SuperSensor project](https://www.boniface.me/the-supersensor/).

-**NOTICE: This is the previous version of the SuperSensor, v1.x.
-This has been superceded by [version 2.x](https://github.com/joshuaboniface/supersensor/tree/v2.x), which features numerous improvements in the PCB design, components, and code functionality.
-Use this code only if you are running the previous revision of the board; new users should see the updated link above and the [current version of the blog post](https://www.boniface.me/the-supersensor-2.0/).**

 ## Parts List